MatteoIorio11/Finder/README.md

 Link to repository: https://github.com/MatteoIorio11/Finder
 # Use the library
 ## How to use the library
 If you want to use the library, you just need to add the jar file (https://github.com/MatteoIorio11/Finder/releases/tag/1.0) as your dependency.
-In order to do that, you just need to add the jar file as you dependency like this (gradle):
+In order to do that, you just need to add the dependency like this (gradle):
 ```kotlin
 dependencies {